 The Aboriginal Australians tell tales of a creature who bears a striking similarity to the Intuit Qalupalik.
 The Muldjewangk is sometimes described as a bloodthirsty monster who lives in the deep and comes to the shore’s edge.
 At other times, the creature is described more like merfolk – only with more sinister intentions.
 Like Qalupalik, the Muldjewangk is especially fond of snatching children.

 According to one tale, the Muldjewangk attacked a steamboat that carried European settlers.
 The boat’s captain allegedly saw two giant green hands with long nails grasp the hull of the boat.
 So, he grabbed his gun to shoot the creature.
-However, Aboriginal elders who working on the boat warned him that the creature would not be easy to kill and that it would take loathsome revenge out on him.
+However, Aboriginal elders who were working on the boat warned him that the creature would not be easy to kill and that it would take loathsome revenge on him.

 The Marakihau of New Zealand

 The Maori People of New Zealand have a number of legends about whales and sea monsters, which they collectively call taniwha.
 One such creature is the Marakihau.
 In some versions, the Marakihau looks like a merman, with a human head and torso and a long fish tail.
 In other versions, the Marakihau is female.
-However, far from being seductive, the Marakihau is a creature to be feared as it has a forked tongue like a snake and is known to sink canoes and other boats.
+However, far from being seductive, the Marakihau is a creature to be feared as it has a forked tongue like a snake and is known to sink canoes and other boats.36

 Modern-day Mermaid Sightings